nikrb/learn2flux/README.md

-working through learncode.academy "react JS tutorial" on youtube checkout the different branches, the names roughly match the videos.
+working through learncode.academy "react JS tutorial" on youtube

+checkout the different branches, the names roughly match the videos.

-Starting with my finally cobbled together server with backend to mongo.
+Starting with my finally cobbled together server with backend to mongo (master branch).
+This starting point has nothing to do with the tutorials, sorry about that!
+Just use the other branches.
 There is NO server side rendering here ...
 I don't think so anyway haha!
 To start: